 Your cancer might look worse on the first CT scan after your start immunotherapy.
 But it may really be getting better.
 Doctors call this “pseudoprogression."
 It doesn’t mean the drug isn’t working.
 Immunotherapy causes your immune system to attack cancer cells.
 The rush of helper immune cells can cause your tumor to swell and look bigger.
 The report may say your cancer has progressed, when it really hasn’t.

 Your doctor will review your scans and discuss your symptoms.
-She’ll decide if your treatment is really working and your cancer is stable.
+They’ll decide if your treatment is really working and your cancer is stable.

 - If the scan shows a larger tumor but there are no new areas of cancer and you feel OK, it may be pseudoprogression.
 Doctors usually suggest you wait two or three more treatment cycles (about 2 months) then get another scan.